 When a nursing mother has a drink, the alcohol level in her milk will be the same as in her blood—and that becomes even more diluted when the baby metabolizes it.
 “We’re talking super small amounts if the amount consumed by the mother is small,” Pound says.

 How small is that?
-A review of 41 studies in the journal Basic + Clinical Pharmacology + Toxicology states that “even in a theoretical case of binge drinking, the children would not be subjected to clinically relevant amounts of alcohol [in the breastmilk].”
+A review of 41 studies in the journal Basic + Clinical Pharmacology + Toxicology states that “even in a theoretical case of binge drinking, the children would not be subjected to clinically relevant amounts of alcohol [in].”

 This isn’t permission to get plastered.
 “If you want one drink four or five times a week, you can do that,” Carson tells me.
 “But it doesn’t mean you can save them all up and have them at once.”
 Ultimately, he’s not concerned about alcohol in breastmilk, he says, but with a mom’s ability to care for her baby when she’s had too many drinks.
 The risk of falling, dropping or forgetting your baby increases, while reaction time slows way down.
 Bed-sharing is not recommended after drinking due to links with Sudden Infant Death Syndrome.
 “Just like you don’t want to drive impaired, you don’t want to be impaired and doing childcare,” says Carson.

 In the movies, a cup of black coffee is an instant sober-up cure.
 Similarly, some believe “pumping and dumping”—pumping your milk and discarding it—will purge the alcohol from your system.
 But neither one of these strategies actually works—and the latter isn’t necessary.